 Child Impact Seminar - Where the parties are involved with child custody and support issues, the parents must attend a 4-hour mandatory seminar on the effects of divorce or separation on children.

-Child support: In New Hampshire, both parents are responsible for the economic support of their children.
-The amount of the child support order is determined according to the combined monthly adjusted gross income of both parents and the number of children to be supported.
+Child support: In New Hampshire, the amount of the child support order is determined according to the combined monthly adjusted gross income of both parents and the number of children to be supported.
 The party seeking child support will need to complete a child support guideline worksheet to be used in conjunction with the NH child support guidelines table to establish the child support obligation for the payor.

 Either party can seek to modify the child support without having to show a substantial change in circumstances if at least 3 years have passed since the current order was issued.
 A modification of the support order may also be sought earlier if there has been a proven substantial change in circumstances.
 Children are entitled to be supported until they reach 18 or graduate from high school, whichever happens later.